bmc-cs-software-analysis/383/labs/Lab05.md

 2. What was the branch coverage of the generated test suite?
 If it was not 100%, what branches did it miss?
 Explain why it missed those branches.
 3. Did EvoSuite find either of the bugs?
 If not, explain if this was an issue with the prefix, assertion, or both.

-Now, we ran EvoSuite for quite a long time (5min).
+Now, we ran EvoSuite for quite a long time (10min).
 Let's inspect its incremental improvement over that time period by inspecting the logs in `evosuite-report/statistics.csv`.
-It includes

-plot the coverage.

-SHOULD BE A PLEATUE
+It includes the coverage for each time interval of 60 seconds.
+If you were to plot these values with an x axis from 0 to 10minutes and the y axis representing branch coverage, what would it look like?
+Submit this plot with your report.

 ## Part 2 - EvoSuite on Defects4J